DaydreamDevelopment/daydream-website-old/_portfolios/brennanstrength.md

   - iOS
   - Android
 icon: fa fa-heartbeat
-description: A website and mobile app that can improve your health & fitness by following a customized program designed & monitored by an experienced NHL Strength & Conditioning Coach.
+description: We built a website and mobile app with Angular and Node that can improve your health & fitness by following a customized program designed & monitored by an experienced NHL Strength & Conditioning Coach.
 link: /portfolio/brennanstrength.html
 ---
-A website and mobile app that can improve your health & fitness by following a customized program designed & monitored by an experienced NHL Strength & Conditioning Coach.
+We built a website and mobile app with Angular and Node that can improve your health & fitness by following a customized program designed & monitored by an experienced NHL Strength & Conditioning Coach.